deepakhj/cadent/README.md

 1) flush times are not "exact" go's in the concurency world, not everything is run exactly when we want it do so over time, "drift" will
 2) Since we are both "flushing to disk" and "flushing from buffers" from many buffers at different times, sometimes they just don't line up

-*NOTE*  Currently only Cassandra and Whisper "readers" are valid (MySQL can be, just not yet written).
+*NOTE*  Currently only Cassandra and Whisper "readers" are valid (MySQL can be, needs the code to be written).
 File and Kafka writers can have no reader apis.

 #### Cassandra